rasulkarimov/kubernetes-installer/README.md

 ### Step by step explanation

-While the main.yml allows for the installation of the entire cluster, we will now go step-by-step to provide more details about the installation flow.
+While the installation of the entire cluster is facilitated by main.yml, detailed information about the installation flow is provided here

 **01_configure_rpm_repo.yml**